rijulgupta4/CVCML/README.md

 1. **Static development:** compared logistic regression, random forest, and XGBoost with static and laboratory features.
 2. **Leakage auditing:** replaced total dwell time with time known at prediction, removed outcome-derived culture indicators, and challenged site-documentation and care-intensity proxies.
-3. **Outcome refinement:** moved from broad positive-culture labels to a strict CVC-associated BSI proxy with organism logic and partial secondary-source screening.
+3. **Outcome refinement:** moved from more broad positive-culture labels to a strict CVC-associated BSI "proxy" with organism logic and partial secondary-source screening used to define that proxy.
 4. **Dynamic framing:** generated daily landmarks with one seven-day target and explicit discharge, death, and line-removal censoring context.
-5. **Temporal discipline:** trained on 2008-2013, calibrated on 2014-2016, developed/evaluated on 2017-2019, and protected 2020-2022 as a temporal lockbox during model development.
+5. **Temporal training:** trained on 2008-2013, calibrated on 2014-2016, developed/evaluated on 2017-2019, and protected 2020-2022 as a temporal lockbox during model development.
-6. **Operational evaluation:** reported patient-clustered uncertainty, calibration, review-list PPV/recall, false reviews per true positive, subgroup behavior, and error patterns.
+6. **Operational evaluation:** reported the patient-clustered uncertainty, calibration, review-list PPV/recall, false reviews per true positive, subgroup behavior, and error patterns.
-7. **External evidence:** tested feasibility in eICU-CRD and label-component transportability in ARMD-MGB; neither supported full external model validation.
+7. **External evidence:** tested feasibility with eICU-CRD and label-component transportability with ARMD-MGB; neither supported a full external model validation, but contributed to areas of the model's learning.

 ## Repository Map